Call Now 505.900.0000

 Albuquerque truck accident lawyers have experience dealing with requirements for hazardous materials.
 This is a large concern with truck accident cases because hazardous materials can contaminate a roadway, the environment, and cause life changing injuries.
 There are costs associated with special cleanup crews that need to be called to the scene after the crash as well.
 The trucker and their employer may be fined by the government as well if they were transporting such items without proper authorization from the relevant government agency.

 The way that a victim will be compensated for their truck accident case is through a settlement agreement that pays for most or all of their losses.
-The main job of the truck accident attorney in Albuquerque is to negotiate on their client’s behalf at this point in the litigation.
+The main job of our Albuquerque truck accident attorneys is to negotiate on our client’s behalf at this point in the litigation process.
 This includes damages for lost income, time away from work, medical treatment, hospital bills, pain and suffering, and the victim’s reduced future earning capacity.
 If the driver or their employer engaged in any kind of reckless or egregious behavior, it is also possible that punitive damages can be awarded to the victim to punish them.

-Begum & Cowen Injury & Accident Lawyers is a firm staffed by experienced Albuquerque truck accident lawyers.
-They have successfully handled all aspects of these kinds of cases, and you can get in touch with them to start the process to make a truck driver or their employer pay for losses.
+Law Giant Injury Lawyers is a law firm staffed by experienced Albuquerque commercial truck accident lawyers.
+We have successfully handled all aspects of these kinds of cases, and you can get in touch with us to start the process to make a truck driver or their employer pay for losses.